Many or all companies we feature compensate us. Compensation and editorial

 Like a credit card, you’ll usually pay a variable interest rate on your HELOC during the draw phase.
 You’ll often pay a fixed interest rate during the repayment phase, but you also have the flexibility to choose a variable rate, just like you can do with a traditional mortgage.

-Generally, fixed rate is better as you know your cost, especially in a rising interest rate environment.
+Generally, a fixed rate is better as you know your cost, especially in a rising interest rate environment.
 But if you believe interest rates have peaked and are trending lower, then you might want to consider the variable option.

 Jim McCarthy